Step 2: Post three 18-hole rounds or six 9-hole rounds.

 3. Posting on the local course computer

 Nearly all SoCal courses have a computer that SCGA members can use to post scores after your round.
-Use the touch screen monitor and follow the prompts to post your ESC score.
+Use the touch screen monitor and follow the prompts to post your score.

 Handicap Related Resources